-Australians relied on fixed-wing charter flights more than ever before during the COVID pandemic, as commercial aviation was decimated by lockdowns and domestic border closures, new data shows.
+Australians relied on fixed-wing charter flights more than ever during the COVID pandemic, as commercial aviation was decimated by lockdowns and domestic border closures, new data shows.

 According to data compiled by the Bureau of Infrastructure and Transport Research Economics (BITRE), over 3.44 million passengers travelled via fixed-wing charter aircraft in the 12 months to 30 June 2021.

 For comparison, overall domestic passenger figures dropped 48 per cent year-on-year over the same period, in light of snap border closures and ongoing lockdowns.
+Every other BITRE metric also suffered a hit during the pandemic.

 According to the report, Perth Airport alone saw nearly 38 per cent of all charter passengers during the reporting period, due to the number of fly-in, fly-out (FIFO) workers that serve the state’s regions.